< Back to results

 Additional Selection Criteria

 In addition to your UAC or direct application (via Apply Online), you must complete the internal application form.
+This form is available on the School of Aviation Website.
 You can also request one from the Undergraduate Coordinator at aviation@unsw.edu.au or by calling +61 2 9385 5756.
-Interviews will be arranged with applicants after receipt of the internal application form.
+Interviews are scheduled in November for UAC applicants.
+For direct applicants, interviews will be scheduled upon receiving confirmation of meeting the English language requirements.

 Assumed knowledge